rancher/docs/docs/en/security/hardening-guides/rke2-1.6-benchmark-2.6/rke2-1.6-benchmark-2.6.md

 **Remediation:**
 Follow the documentation and configure alternate mechanisms for authentication.
-Then, edit the API server pod specification file /var/lib/rancher/rke2/agent/pod-manifests/kube-apiserver.yaml on the master node and remove the --basic-auth-file=<filename> parameter.
+Then, edit the API server pod specification file /var/lib/rancher/rke2/agent/pod-manifests/kube-apiserver.yaml on the master node and remove the --basic-auth-file=&lt;filename&gt; parameter.

 **Audit:**